 Ruth Frisby Fowler died April 2 at Keystone Assisted Living in Mankato.
 Fowler was employed with the University for 24 years until her retirement in 1988.
 During her tenure, she was a clerk in the Registrar’s Office.

 Carmen K. (Wiedenheft) Geisfeld died April 19 at Oak Terrace Assisted Living in Gaylord, Minn.
 Geisfeld was employed with the University as a clerk stenographer from December 1980 to June 1985.

 Visit the online TODAY magazine at today.mnsu.edu to keep up-to-date with news, alumni and stories about the people who help make this University great.

 The mission of TODAY is to entertain, to inform and to connect the reader to the campus.
 The print TODAY is mailed twice per year to 95,000 alumni and friends.

 TODAY welcomes story ideas supporting this mission.
 Contact Sara Frederick at 507-389-6981 or email@example.com to share ideas.

 Content is updated regularly, so check back often!

 Do you have faculty, staff, student or departmental news for the campus newsletter?
 Send news items to the Media Relations Office at firstname.lastname@example.org.
 The newsletter is published every other Wednesday during the academic year (except during scheduled break weeks) and monthly during the summer.
-The next newsletter will be published Wednesday, April 1.
-The deadline for that newsletter will be the previous Friday, March 27.
+The next newsletter will be published Wednesday, May 13.
+The deadline for that newsletter will be the previous Friday, May 9.

 You should also submit your event to the university's official Campus Events Calendar.
 Go to the events calendar website, click on the self-service "Submit Event" link, and provide the information requested.